easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     with roughly 50 nodes.
 -   LUMI also has an extensive storage system
-    -   There is a 7 PB flash-based storage system with 2 TB/s of bandwidth and high IOPS capability using the Lustre parallel file system adn Cray ClusterStor E1000 technology.
+    -   There is a 7 PB flash-based storage system with 2 TB/s of bandwidth and high IOPS capability using the Lustre parallel file system and Cray ClusterStor E1000 technology.
     -   The main disk based storage contains of 4 20 PB storage systems based on regular hard disks and also using the Lustre parallel file system.
-    -   A 30 PB Ceph-based encrypted object sotrage system for storing, sharing and staging data will become available at a later date.
+    -   A 30 PB Ceph-based encrypted object storage system for storing, sharing and staging data will become available at a later date.